|Name:||Mitchell J Hall|

 Licensed Associate Real Estate Broker - Blogger - Webmaster - Marketer

-Mitchell Hall, is a new breed of broker/blogger in Manhattan that embraces and understands transparency.
+Mitchell Hall, is a new breed of broker/blogger in Manhattan that embraces and understands transparency and technology.
 His blogs, websites and social media participation are designed as a transparent consumer service to help Manhattan buyers, sellers, owner/landlords and renter/tenants make informed real estate decisions.

 - Manhattan, New York City Relocation Guide